 Abandoned Cart Recovery Letter 2.
 Offer to Help

 If the subscriber has yet to buy the product after the first email, send him a second email and ask if the ordering process is clear.
 What if there were difficulties with payment, or the subscriber needed to be consulted?
 The task of the second letter is to solve these problems.
 In the letter, give a link to the payment methods and tell about the delivery and timing.
 Also, mention that the store has customer service, and they will answer all questions.
 NYX allocates a whole block for this in the abandoned cart email.
 The store leaves the links to the service center, terms of delivery, and the return of goods policy.

 If the first two fail, it's time for the third letter.
 In it, push the subscriber to buy: offer a discount, a gift, or free shipping, as Reebok does.

 Abandoned Cart Recovery to Win Back Your Clients

-Overall, cart abandonment is inevitable in e-commerce; not all purchases are bound to be completed.
-Some contributing factors you can neutralize, such as the demand for free shipping, but some are out of your control, like an unexpected urgent phone call.
+Overall, cart abandonment is inevitable in e-commerce — not all purchases are bound to be completed.
+You can neutralize some contributing factors, such as the demand for free shipping, but some are out of your control, like an unexpected urgent phone call.
 Still, there are plenty of viable options for brainstorming your abandoned cart recovery strategy.

 So, research, analyze customers’ feedback and behavior, experiment, and try new methods.
 You can quickly redesign a website, adjust checkout forms, find new shipping/payment options, present shoppers with personal discounts and recommendations, test your software, or revise a return policy.
 Eventually, you will succeed because it’s impossible that none of these things will improve the situation.